 - Cost: Supply chain fully established and ready to launch; projected cost-per-TB path beats legacy PMR technology

 HAMR is a technology designed to enable the next big increase in the amount of data that can be stored on a hard drive.
-It uses a new kind of media coating on each disk that allows data bits, or grains, to become smaller and more densely packed than ever, while remaining magnetically stable.
+It uses a new kind of media magnetic technology on each disk that allows data bits, or grains, to become smaller and more densely packed than ever, while remaining magnetically stable.
 A small laser diode attached to each recording head heats a tiny spot on the disk, which enables the recording head to flip the magnetic polarity of each very stable bit, enabling data to be written.